Scholarships & State Aid

 Guilford Grant: This grant is awarded to cover a portion of the gap between financial aid available and the student’s financial need based on the FAFSA.
 If you receive a scholarship from any source after being awarded the Guilford Grant, the grant may be reduced by the amount of the scholarship that was added to your award package.
 This can occur before, during, or at the conclusion of any semester and will be adjusted at the time the Office of Financial Aid is notified of this additional scholarship.
 This grant requires you maintain good academic standing to retain.

 Bonner Scholar: Scholars enrolled prior to fall of 2021 receive substantial grant and scholarship assistance to meet their financial need in full.
 This makes the Bonner Scholarship one of Guilford’s most generous scholarships and removes the financial barriers for many students.
 The scholarship will pay for up to the cost of double room and the Quaker 19 meal plan if need allows for it.
 This grant requires you maintain good academic standing to retain.
-In addition, two checks will be issued to the student for the Bonner community service work.
+In addition, two checks per semester will be issued to the student for the Bonner community service work.
 These checks will be issued to the student, when authorized by the Bonner Office, if the balance due has been cleared.
 If the student has a balance due, the Bonner checks may be used as payment toward that balance.
 Students will need to sign a release form, authorizing the College to use Bonner stipends to settle account balance due.
-For additional information, see the financial aid website.